 All residents of the castle were female.
-The castle was unusually well furnished, containing beds that were both warm and soft, and very very big.
-It was also distinguished by a grail-shaped beacon that was visible to approaching travellers.
+The castle was unusually well furnished, containing beds that were both warm and soft, and very, very big.
+It was also distinguished by a grail-shaped beacon that was visible to approaching travelers.
 The community comprises "eight score young blondes and brunettes, all between the ages of sixteen and nineteen-and-a-half."

 Galahad first meets one of the castle's commanders (Carol Cleveland).
 When he tells her his name is "Galahad the Chaste", she introduces herself as "Zoot -- just Zoot!"
 The castle inhabitants' time was, according to Zoot, generally spent bathing, dressing, undressing, and making exciting underwear.
 Other residents include Midget and Crapper, Zoot's minor companions in the opening scene of Castle Anthrax, and Doctors Piglet and Winston, who have a "basic medical training" but aren't real doctors.

 Galahad tells the women that he is there seeking the Holy Grail which he has seen above the castle.
 Zoot's identical twin sister, Dingo (also Cleveland), then realizes that Zoot has been setting alight their grail-shaped beacon.
 She explains that the only punishment for setting alight the grail-shaped beacon was that the guilty party is to be tied down on a bed and spanked.
 The rest of the girls offer to be punished by Galahad too, to be followed by "the oral sex".